kitex-contrib/codec-dubbo/README.md

 ```

 Important notes:
-1. Each dubbo Interface corresponds to a DubboCodec.
-Please do not configure multiple clients sharing a single DubboCodec.
+1. Each dubbo Interface corresponds to a `DubboCodec` instance.
+Please do not share the instance between multiple clients.

 #### initializing server